KopiasCsaba/ccp_audio_system_manual/for_technicians/rehearsal.md

     * Meanwhile, keep it in a way so that the sound from the monitor would hit the microphone from the back as much as possible.

-* **Ask them to set instrument controls to neutral**
-    * Some instruments have equalizers on them, ask the owner to turn it off, or set it to "flat".
-    * Some instruments have volume controls on them, ask the owner to set it to neutral, or middle.
-    * And ask the owners of the instruments, not to change any of those during performing.

 <div style="page-break-after: always;"></div>